-All readings are optional and are intended to be an additional resource for students to use to further develop their base of knowledge and skill set.
-Students who do additional readings tend to get more out of the course because the readings reinforce what we learn in class.
-Selected readings will be provided through the course's Canvas page.
-In particular, we encourage you to consider these two books:
+Readings are intended to be an additional resource for students to use to further develop their base of knowledge and skill set.
+The required reading in this class is reduced because of the block format but I indicate the rest as additional, nonrequired readings.
+A few readings will be provided through the course's Canvas page and most of the readings come from these three books that should every MBA should know.

-- Fisher, Ury, and Patton, Getting to Yes: Negotiating Agreement Without Giving In (Penguin, 2011; ISBN-13: 9780143118756) - Lewicki, Barry, and Saunders, Essentials of Negotiation 6th Edition (McGraw-Hill, 2015; ISBN-13: 978-0077862466) [NOTE: this is not the same as Lewicki, Saunders, and Barry's volume, Negotiation] - Stone, Patton, Heen, & Fisher, Difficult Conversations: How to Discuss What Matters Most (Penguin, 2010; ISBN-13: 978-0143118442)
+- Lewicki, Barry, and Saunders, Essentials of Negotiation 6th Edition (McGraw-Hill, 2015; ISBN-13: 978-0077862466) [NOTE: this is not the same as Lewicki, Saunders, and Barry's larger volume, Negotiation] - Fisher, Ury, and Patton, Getting to Yes: Negotiating Agreement Without Giving In (Penguin, 2011; ISBN-13: 9780143118756) - Stone, Patton, Heen, & Fisher, Difficult Conversations: How to Discuss What Matters Most (Penguin, 2010; ISBN-13: 978-0143118442)